jaydon2020/AGL-Documentation/docs/06_Component_Documentation/Application_Framework/01_Introduction.md

 # User Session Management

 Similarly, user sessions and the services they rely on are also managed by `systemd`.
-Prior to the `pike` release, AGL used a user session for the `agl-driver` user for the running of user facing applications, including the compositor.
+Prior to the `ricefish` release, AGL used a user session for the `agl-driver` user for the running of user facing applications, including the compositor.
 This has been replaced with using system units that use the `User` directive.
 The reason for this is two-fold: